conradascott/container-apps-connect-multiple-apps/with-dapr/README.md

+# edit by conrad so that a change is made to the repo...

 # Calling with Dapr

 Calling with Dapr will leverage the Dapr sidecar to securely call the other service (dotnet-app).
 Dapr provides mTLS, automatic retries, and distributed tracing.